Codealpha07/AudiBliz/README.md

 # AudiBliz Chrome Extension

-Turn any web article into spoken audio in your preferred language!
+Turn any web article into spoken audio in your preferred language !

 ---